Franco Luambo: 1938–1952: Early life and career beginnings

-Luambo was raised in Léopoldville (presently Kinshasa) on Opala Avenue, within the district of Dendale (modern-day Kasa-Vubu commune).
-He matriculated at Léo II primary school in Kintambo.
-By 1948, he became increasingly enamored with music, inspired by the emerging Congolese rumba scene, mainly through musicians like Joseph Athanase Tshamala Kabasele (colloquially known as Le Grand Kallé).
+Luambo was raised in Léopoldville (now Kinshasa) on Opala Avenue, in Dendale (now Kasa-Vubu commune).
+He attended Léo II primary school in Kintambo, and by 1948, he became increasingly enamored of music, inspired by the emerging Congolese rumba scene, particularly through musicians like Le Grand Kallé.
 Luambo started out by playing the harmonica.
-In 1949, at the age of 11, he experienced the loss of his father, which effectively curtailed his formal education due to financial constraints.
-With no alternative to continue his schooling, he began devoting his time to playing the harmonica and other instruments and later joined a group called Kebo, noted for its rhythmic sound, primarily produced by patenge, a wooden frame drum held between the legs, with its tone altered by pressing the skin with the heel.
-As financial hardships exacerbated, Luambo's mother, apprehensive about his future, sought assistance from a family acquaintance, Daniel Bandeke.
+In 1949, at the age of 11, his father's death effectively curtailed his formal education, due to financial constraints.
+With no means to continue his schooling, he devoted his time to playing the harmonica and other instruments and later joined a group called Kebo, noted for its rhythmic sound, primarily produced by the patenge, a wooden frame drum held between the legs, with its tone altered by pressing the skin with the heel.
+As financial hardships exacerbated, Hélène, apprehensive about Luambo's future, sought assistance from a family acquaintance, Daniel Bandeke.
 Bandeke secured Luambo a job packing records at a well-known record label and studio named Ngoma.
-There, entranced by the musicians he met, he clandestinely taught himself to play guitar whenever the musicians finished their recordings.
+There, entranced by the musicians he met, Luambo clandestinely taught himself to play guitar whenever the musicians finished their recordings.
 According to Congolese musicologist Clément Ossinondé, Luambo's ability quickly became apparent, with immense astonishment prevailing "the day it was discovered that the packer was a budding guitar genius".

-In 1950, the family relocated from Opala Avenue to Bosenge Street in Ngiri-Ngiri.
-They rented a house owned by the family of the famed Congolese musician Paul Ebengo Dewayon, who owned a homemade guitar, was making significant progress as a guitarist, and worked at the Tissaco textile factory—part of the Belgian Congo's UTEXLÉO manufacturing group.
-Luambo and Dewayon struck up a friendship, which allowed him to further hone his musical skills.
-Another notable mentor was Albert Luampasi, a guitarist and composer affiliated with Ngoma.
-Under Luampasi's tutelage, Luambo further polished his guitar skills.
-He was then included in Luampasi's fold alongside Paul, and they began attending performances with his band, Bandidu.
-Although, at that time, musical pursuits were viewed as degrading and synonymous with delinquency for those who engaged in them, Luambo pursued it with immense zeal to assist his mother, whose sole source of sustenance for the entire family came from Mama Makiese's operation of a doughnut stall at the Ngiri-Ngiri market colloquially known as wenze ya bayaka.
-In 1952, Luambo officially joined Bandidu and toured with the group in Bas-Congo, including an extended stay in Moerbeke, Kwilu Ngongo, where they remained for several months.
-By that juncture, Albert Luampasi had already released four tracks with Ngoma, which enabled Luambo to forge a strong reputation.
-Tracks such as "Chérie Mabanza", "Nzola Andambo", "Ziunga Kia Tumba", and "Mu Kintwadi Kieto" became emblematic of this period.
-He also became associated with the Bills subculture during this period.
+In 1950, the family relocated to Ngiri-Ngiri, where they rented a house owned by the relatives of fellow Congolese guitarist Paul Ebengo Dewayon, who was making significant progress in his career and worked at the Tissaco textile factory, which was part of UTEXLÉO.
+Luambo and Dewayon struck up a friendship, which allowed Luambo to further hone his musical skills.
+Another notable mentor was Albert Luampasi, a guitarist and composer affiliated with Ngoma, under whose tutelage Luambo further polished his guitar skills, before being included in Luampasi's circle alongside Dewayon and beginning to attend performances with Luampasi's band, Bandidu.
+Although at that time, musical pursuits were viewed as degrading and synonymous with youth delinquency, he pursued music with immense zeal to support his mother, whose sole means of sustaining the family was selling doughnuts at the Ngiri-Ngiri market.
+In 1952, Luambo officially joined Bandidu and toured with the band in Bas-Congo, including an extended stay in Moerbeke, Kwilu Ngongo, where they remained for several months.
+By that point, Luampasi had already released four tracks with Ngoma, which enabled him to forge a strong reputation.
+Songs such as "Chérie Mabanza", "Nzola Andambo", "Ziunga Kia Tumba", and "Mu Kintwadi Kieto" became emblematic of this period.
+Luambo also became associated with the Bills subculture during this time.